shyaginuma/casual_inference/README.md

 ## Quick Start

-The current version of `casual_inference` only supports evaluation of A/B testing.
+The current version of `casual_inference` only supports evaluation of A/B testing and A/A testing.

 ### A/B test evaluation